+Chimney stacks

-Chimney stacks Repair category 2 Notes The chimney stack appears to be constructed of original materials and there is evidence of cracked render.
-Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
+Repair category 2

+Notes No significant defects evident, however, chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.